jcheminform/cpvsAPI/README.md

 Now we know the IP Address where the database is running, so we would be able to connect it.
 In our case, it was 172.17.0.2.

 #### Note:
-Make sure to write it down, you will need it in step 1.11.
+Make sure to write the IP Address down, you will need it in step 1.11.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.6	Logging into mariadb container and start a bash environment
 <pre>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;docker exec -it test-mariadb bash</pre>